Senwang98/MonoSKD/README.md

 ## Introduction

-This is the PyTorch implementation of the paper DID-M3D: Decoupling Instance Depth for Monocular 3D Object Detection, In ECAI'23, Sen Wang and Jin Zheng.
+This is the PyTorch implementation of the paper MonoSKD: General Distillation Framework for Monocular 3D Object Detection via Spearman Correlation Coefficient
+, In ECAI'23, Sen Wang and Jin Zheng.
 [[paper]](https://arxiv.org/abs/2310.11316)

 ## Abstract